 “Joseph!
 How did you know?”

-After a brief embrace, they quietly discussed matters.
+After a brief embrace, they discussed matters in the shadows, a place they would become very familiar with.
 He would marry her quietly, and she would remain pure until after the birth.

 Joseph had Gabriel’s intervention, but what do we have to clear the confusion in the chaos of our circumstances?

-I have seen a counselor for 2 years now, and she is honestly the wisest person I’ve ever known, both confronting and comforting me with the truths from God’s Word.
+I have seen a counselor regularly for years; she has both confronted and comforted me with the truths from God’s Word.

 And, we have a WONDERFUL Counselor who offers us infinitely more!

-He will give when we ask, seek and knock (Mat.7:7), He will answer and tell us great and mighty things (Jer.33:3), and will give generously when we ask for wisdom (Jas.1:5).
+He will give when we ask, seek and knock (Mat.7:7), He will answer, telling us great and mighty things (Jer.33:3), and will give generously when we ask for wisdom (Jas.1:5).

 Yet, when confused and weary, we forget we have an enemy who…

 So we find ourselves in the dark.
-But we can reach for the light.
-Jesus promises-
+But we can step into the light when we take the first step toward Jesus.
+He promises-

 “I will instruct you and teach you in the way you should go; I will counsel you with My eye upon you.”
 Psa.
 32:8

-Where do you need clarity to abate confusion, dear one?
+Where do you need clarity to abate confusion?

-We have a Wonderful Counselor who desires to give the good gifts of wisdom, knowledge, understanding, discernment, direction.
+We have a Wonderful Counselor who desires to give the good gifts of wisdom, understanding, discernment and direction.

-In confusion comes clarity when we connect intimately with Christ.
+Clarity comes in confusion when we connect intimately with Christ.

 Lean in, listen, linger and long for Him.
 Dream with and delight in Him.